 Lottery Winners Before and After Exposed

 What does life do to you after you become rich all of the sudden?
 What’s the lottery winners before and after story?
 Well, we definitely assume that it’s all riches and glamor from that point on.
 It very well may be true for some of the people that won the lottery.
 But the stories of those lucky individuals are much more diversified.

 Have you ever taken the time to think about how a massive sum of money is going to transform your life?
 Think no more!
-Here are a few examples of what happened to the lives of lottery winners after their dream came true.
+Here are a few examples of what happened to the lives of lottery winners after their dream come true.

 The Entrepreneurial Lady

 Deana Sampson was a struggling hairdresser and a mom of two at the time she won over 5.4 million pounds from the lottery.
 Being quick-witted and entrepreneurial by nature, Deana saw this as an opportunity to turn her life around rather than waste all of her money.

 Using the millions won from the lottery, Deana set up her own online lingerie business.
 She also began acquiring health rental property, making the portfolio bigger and bigger.

 Deana said that she’d always been from a humble family and winning the lottery gave her an opportunity to change her life completely.
 This is the main reason why she didn’t go down the wasteful road that so many lottery winners take.

 Winning the lottery also came after a series of tragic events in Deana’s life.
 Her brother Glyn had died four months prior to the big win.
 Previously, Deana lost her fiancé in a car accident.
 Eventually, she did get over the loss and she got married to her present-day husband.
 Unfortunately, Deana and Colin lost a baby girl that was born prematurely.